-5. REVIEW OF GOVERNANCE ACTION PLAN FOR 2018/19
+5. REVIEW OF GOVERNANCE ACTION PLAN FOR 2020/2021

-When preparing its 2017/18 statement the Council identified a number of areas which required focus and attention.
-These have been actively monitored throughout the year and progress is detailed in the table below:
+When preparing its 2019/2020 statement the Council identified a number of areas which required focus and attention.
+These have been actively monitored throughout the year and progress by the end of March 2021 is detailed in the table below: